How to Install Python Pip on Ubuntu Linux

 sudo apt update sudo apt install python3-pip

-When you run the commands above, all dependencies that are required for PiP to function will be installed alongside PiP.
+When you run the commands above, all dependencies required for PiP to function will be installed alongside PiP.

 To validate whether PiP is installed, simply run the commands below: